olastor/age-plugin-fido2-hmac/README.md

 When you chose to create an identity then you need to provide it for every decryption, as well.
 Loosing either your identity string or your physical fido2 token will make it impossible to decrypt any file that was encrypted with this combination.

 The identity stores a unique non-discoverable fido2 credential which is not stored in the encrypted file.
-Thus, using identities makes it impossible for anyone in possession of the encrypted file and your fido2 token to determine if the file was encrypted with that token or not (let alone decrypting the file).
+Thus, identities makes it impossible for anyone in possession of the encrypted file and your fido2 token to determine if the file was encrypted with that token or not (let alone decrypting the file).
 It is a security feature, but the risk of loosing access to the file by either loosing the identity string or token is greater than using recipients (where the fido2 credential is not kept secret).

+TLDR; You always need **both** your fido2 authenticator + your identity string.

 **Encryption:**